James Pike: Personal life and death

 In August 1969, Pike and Diane traveled to Israel, to do research for a proposed book on the historical Jesus.
 Wanting to have a feeling for the landscape where Jesus went into the wilderness to fast and meditate for 40 days, on September 2 they drove into the Judean Desert outside of Jerusalem, planning to drive to Qumran, where the Dead Sea Scrolls had been discovered.
 Despite Pike having visited Israel before, they were unprepared for what they assumed would be a short drive, buying only two Cokes along the way and taking no water or a guide with them.
 Using an Avis map they'd been given at the airport with their rented Ford Cortina, they took several wrong turns before their vehicle became stuck in a deep rut on a tertiary dirt road.
 The Pikes vainly attempted to use the car's jack to free it, believing it was missing its base (it was a one-piece European model they were unfamiliar with).
 After an hour of stressful efforts to get the car to move, they decided to walk what they thought was north toward Qumran, where they knew there would be water.
-What they did not know was that they were far south of Qumran, and heading further south into Wadi Mashash, a.k.a.
-Wadi Dargot, Metzoke Dargot, Metsoke Dragot (מצוקי דרגות) which translates to 'steep cliffs.'
-After two hours of walking in the tremendous heat, and with night approaching, a dehydrated and exhausted Pike could go no further, and they found a relatively flat rock under a bit of an overhang that gave them some shade.
+What they did not know was that they were far south of Qumran, and heading farther south into Wadi Mashash (Hebrew names: Wadi Dargot or מצוקי דרגות - Metsoke Dargot/Dragot, which translates to 'steep cliffs').
+After two hours of walking in the tremendous heat, and with night approaching, a dehydrated and exhausted Pike could go no farther, and they found a relatively flat rock under a bit of an overhang that gave them some shade.
 Diane was concerned that if she lay down to die with him and their bodies were found together, it might be assumed their death was a suicide, whereas if her body were discovered partway to Qumran it would be obvious she had attempted to get help.

 After ten long hours of climbing on the walls of the canyon and stumbling upon a road under construction (now the road to Mitzpe Shalem), she came to a camp of Arab laborers.
 They gave her tea to drink until the foreman came and took her to the nearest army camp, but the search for Pike did not start until well into that day.
 The news that Bishop Pike was reported missing in the Judean Desert was immediately given front page coverage in the New York Times.
 Diane Pike, in spite of her exhaustion and injuries, participated in the rescue attempt.
 While their car was soon found, there was no sign of her husband.
 As the number of search efforts began to dwindle on the third day, she relied on many mediums and seers, including the one who had worked with Pike in trying to contact his son, who offered visions of where her husband's body might be.